TechPot-Studio/peb.js/docs/README.md

 ## Documents
 Check these documents to understand how to use functions and other functions!
+> **Note: All items listed below need to be prefixed with `peb.`!**
 ### Contents
 - Constructors
 *Nothing to view*